kaspar030/RIOT/examples/suit_update/README.md

     running from slot 1
     Waiting for address autoconfiguration...

-The slot number should have changed form when you started the application.
+The slot number should have changed from when you started the application.
 You can do the publish-notify sequence again to verify this.

 # In depth explanation